-Eames Aluminum Group recognized with ICFF Editors' Choice Award for Best Outdoor Furniture.
+Eames Aluminium Group recognised with ICFF Editors' Choice Award for Best Outdoor Furniture.

 What's In It For You

-It's uncanny.
+It’s uncanny.
 A chair designed in 1958 as outdoor seating still manages to look both classic and contemporary in 21st century interiors.
-The chairs' clean, trim lines make them appropriate for all kinds of places, from classic and contemporary homes to elegant offices to hip startups.
+The clean, trim lines are appropriate for all kinds of spaces, from classic and contemporary homes to elegant offices and hip start-ups.

-Aluminum Group, also upholstered in traditional fabric or leather, is ribbed at 1 7/8-inch intervals for a clean, refined appearance.
+The Aluminium Group, also upholstered in traditional fabric or leather, is ribbed at 48-mm intervals for a clean, refined appearance.
 The Cygnus mesh option has a lighter-scaled, translucent quality.

-If you choose leather upholstery, you can opt for our contract-grade or our new premium MCL Leather, a semi-aniline, dyed leather with 100 percent natural full grain.
-Color variations and surface marks are an inherent characteristic of this material, which will acquire wrinkles and creases and develop a rich patina over time.
+If you choose leather upholstery, you can opt for our contract-grade or our new premium MCL Leather, a semi-aniline, dyed leather with 100% natural full-grain.
+Colour variations and surface marks are an inherent characteristic of this material, which will acquire wrinkles and creases and develop a rich patina over time.

-To complement lighter materials, we are offering powder coat finishes on the base and frame in white and graphite satin, along with traditional polished aluminum.
+To complement lighter materials, we are offering powder-coat finishes on the base and frame in white and graphite satin, along with traditional polished aluminium.
 And we are reintroducing the 4-star base on chairs with glides.
 Chairs with casters have a 5-star base.

-Never being ones to favor style over substance, Charles and Ray Eames gave both chair designs an innovative suspension that creates a firm, flexible "sitting pocket" that conforms subtly to the body's shape.
-They created that suspension by stretching a continuous piece of seat-back upholstery tautly between lightweight aluminum side ribs.
+Never being ones to favour style over substance, Charles and Ray Eames gave both chair designs an innovative suspension that creates a firm, flexible “sitting pocket” that conforms subtly to the body’s shape.
+They created that suspension by stretching a continuous piece of seat-back upholstery tautly between lightweight aluminium side ribs.

-Aluminum Group seat pads have layered construction with fabric or leather upholstery.
-Cygnus mesh is a self-contouring, flexing material available on Aluminum Group chairs to provide aeration, even weight distribution, and long-term comfort.
-Designed specifically for Eames Aluminum Group, Cygnus is an elegant option.
+Aluminium Group seat pads have a layered construction with fabric or leather upholstery.
+Cygnus mesh is a self-contouring, flexing material available on Aluminium Group chairs to provide aeration, even weight distribution and long-term comfort.
+Designed specifically for the Eames Aluminium Group, Cygnus is an elegant option.

 Executive and management models have seat-height and tilt-swivel adjustments.

-With one-piece, curved aluminum side ribs and die-cast aluminum base, the chair is strong, yet lightweight and easy to move.
+With one-piece, curved aluminium side ribs and a die-cast aluminium base, the chair is strong yet lightweight, and easy to move.

-Aluminum Group chairs began as a challenge among legendary designers.
-Eero Saarinen and Alexander Girard were designing the Columbus, Indiana, home of industrialist J. Irwin Miller.
+Aluminium Group chairs began as a challenge among some legendary designers.
+Eero Saarinen and Alexander Girard were designing the Columbus, Indiana home of industrialist J. Irwin Miller.
 They wanted a high-quality seating product for outdoor use and asked Charles and Ray Eames to develop one.

-Known for their honest use of materials, the Eameses constructed their chairs with cast aluminum and a seat frame meant to support a stretched synthetic mesh.
+Known for their honest use of materials, the Eameses constructed their chairs with cast aluminium and a seat frame that would support a stretched synthetic mesh.
 The seat-back suspension was a major technical achievement and represented a departure from the concept of the chair as a solid shell.

-In 2001, we introduced a new mesh material for the Aluminum Group.
-Called Cygnus, it is similar to the Aeron chair's Pellicle fabric in its aeration and translucent qualities.
+In 2001, we introduced a new mesh material for the Aluminium Group.
+Called Cygnus, it is similar to the Pellicle fabric on the Aeron chair in its aeration and translucent qualities.
 Now, the lounge and side chair models will return to the 4-star base and bring back a look that is appropriate for the home.
-You will also see new white and graphite satin powder coat frames as options, along with polished aluminum.
+You will also see new white and graphite satin powder-coat frames as options, along with polished aluminium.